Time to read: 8 min

 - 0.67 is a constant for the rectangular geometry

-For a wire (or bundle of wires), you’ll just need to plan enough depth to allow for the wire to pass through the two cantilevers (half for each, typically), and your design is essentially done.
+So, that’s how you determine the length and height required for the maximum deflection — the maximum deflection for a wire (or bundle of wires) is based on enough depth to allow for the wire to pass through the two cantilevers (half for each, typically).

 Clip Wire Guides

-As with strain relief guides, take care not to create any crimps in the wire that could compromise the mechanical integrity or electrical conductivity.
+As with strain relief guides, your design should avoid creating crimps in the wire that could compromise mechanical integrity or electrical conductivity.

 Final Design Notes

-While any one of these designs would be better than providing no wire guides at all, some of them work much better than others when the rubber meets the road, or when the case meets the mechanics.
-In considering the best type and location of wire guide, ask yourself these questions:
+While any of these methods are better than providing no wire guides at all, some work much better than others when the rubber meets the road, or when your case meets the mechanics.
+In considering the best type and location of wire guide to use, ask yourself these questions:

-- What is the most direct route the wires and cables can take through the assembly?
+- What direct route can the wires and cables take through the assembly?

-- What areas of the mechanical design will be especially vulnerable to pinching cables and wires?
+- What areas of the mechanical design will be especially likely to pinch cables and wires?